lucasspartacus/CashMinimizer/README.md

 Project structure:

-    Front-end - JavaScript, React, Tailwind css, Next.js 15.3.1
+    Back-end - Python

 Run Project:

-First, run the following command to clone the github repository
+First, run the following command to clone the github repository:

 ```
 git clone https://github.com/lucasspartacus/CashMinimizer.git
 ```

-After, run the project in the root folder og the project:
+After, run the project in the root folder of the project:

 ```bash
 python main.py